alissongoulart/bundlesAPI/README.md

 # Bundles REST Interface

-A REST interface which provides all possible combinations for broadbands.
+A REST interface which provides all possible combinations for broadband bundles.

 ## Requirements
 ```